yusukebe/WebService-Simple/README.md

         my $response =
           $flickr->get( { method => "flickr.test.echo", name => "value" } );

-    Send GET request, and you can get  the WebService::Simple::Response object.
+    Send a GET request, and you can get the WebService::Simple::Response object.
     If you want to add a path to base URL, use an option parameter.

         my $lingr = WebService::Simple->new(